 - The first writings mentioning raspberry cultivation date back to AD 4.

-- The raspberries can grow in other colors as well: golden, purple, pink, or red.
+- The raspberries can grow in other colors: Golden, purple, pink, or red.

-- Russia produces the most raspberries in the world – 125.000 tons every year.
+- Russia produces the most raspberries in the world with 125.000 tons every year.

 - The raspberries belong to the family of roses and blackberries.